-Models with 3-function remote controls: The remote control(s) has been factory set to operate with the large push button.
+Models with 3-function remote controls: The remote controls have been factory set to operate with the large push button on the remote control.
 However, you can use either of the two small buttons, if you prefer.
-And, the 3-function remote control(s) can also activate additional garage door openers and/or light controls.
+And, the 3-function remote control can also activate additional garage door openers and/or light controls.